Suiseki/suiseki-sass-boilerplate/README.md

 # Simplest sass boilerplate
-Snippet like container to reuse it.
-It should be compact and contain minimum necesary elementst to be improved in various projests.
+Snippet-like container, compact and contain minimum necessary elementst to be improved in various projests.
 This is suposed to work along with some other css libraty like Bootstrap.

+## Structure
+/components
++base
++buttons
++forms
++menus
++tables
++typography
+variables

-## feature list
+## Feature list
 - typography styles
 - table styles
 - form styles